Keplyx/osdmodule/README.md

 Then select the **Addons** tab

-If you haven't already, download and install the **Lua Plugin** (click on 'Browse Online', enter 'lua' and instal the plugin).
+If you haven't already, download and install the **Lua Plugin** (click on 'Browse Online', enter 'lua' and install the plugin).
 After installation, you may need to restart TeamSpeak3

 Now in the **Addons** tab, under **Lua Plugin**, click on **Settings**.